tuwukee/jwt_sessions/README.md

 Available `JWTSessions::Session.new` options:

-- **payload**: a hash object with session data which will be included into access token payload.
+- **payload**: a hash object with session data which will be included into an access token payload.
 Default is empty hash.
-- **refresh_payload**: a hash object with session data which will be included into refresh token payload.
-Default is value of access payload.
+- **refresh_payload**: a hash object with session data which will be included into a refresh token payload.
+Default is value of the access payload.
-- **access_claims**: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be included into access token.
+- **access_claims**: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be included into the access token.
 F.e. `{ aud: ["admin"] }` meaning that the token is used by "admin" audience.
 Optionally, the endpoint can automatically validate claims and provide access to tokens only with "admin"/"manager"/etc audiences.
 See `token_claims` method.
-- **refresh_claims**: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be included into refresh token.
+- **refresh_claims**: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be included into the refresh token.
 - **namespace**: a string object which helps to group sessions by a custom criteria.
 For example, sessions can be grouped by user ID, then it'll be possible to log out the user from all devises.
 More info [Sessions Namespace](#sessions-namespace).
 - **refresh_by_access_allowed**: a boolean value.
 Default is false.
-It links access to refresh tokens (adds refresh token ID to access payload), making it possible to perform a session refresh by the last expired access token.
+It links access and refresh tokens (adds refresh token ID to access payload), making it possible to perform a session refresh by the last expired access token.
 See [Refresh with access token](#refresh-with-access-token).

 ### Rails integration